 Creating an Urban-style Greenspace

 Snyder & Associates prepared the park master plan and provided landscape architecture and civil engineering services.
 Project construction began in 2016 and was completed in 2017.
-Residents, city and state officials, and others welcomed the addition of Gallery Garden during a well-attended ribbon-cutting ceremony on September 28, 2017.

 While the park is part of a private endeavor, it’s open to the public at no cost.